+Thus, while PFAAs constitute a small subset (approximately one percent) of PFASs, they are terminal degradation products, manufacturing aids/feedstocks, or impurities of other PFAS class members, which makes their hazard traits relevant to the entire class (see Section 2.2.2).
 PFAAs and some of their precursors are frequently subdivided into longer- and shorter-chain PFASs.
-The longerchain PFSAs have six or more perfluorinated carbons; longer-chain PFCAs, PFPAs, and PFPiAs have seven or more perfluorinated carbons (Bowman 2017a).
+The longer-chain PFSAs have six or more perfluorinated carbons; longer-chain PFCAs, PFPAs, and PFPiAs have seven or more perfluorinated carbons (Bowman 2017a).